test-fullautomation/testresultwebapp/README.rst

 - Passed rate.
 - Duration of test execution.
 - The execution time.
-- The test user
+- The test user.
-- The test machine
+- The test machine.
 - ...

 There are also some charts which help you to get the the overview analysis about